 As Athletes Without Limits Co-founder and President, Barry is Head Coach to the US delegation and provides overall leadership to the organization.
-He manages relationships with international and US sports governing bodies and was elected to the Inas International Executive Board (2013-current) where he currently serves as the Virtus Secretary General.
+He manages relationships with international and US sports governing bodies and was elected to the Virtus International Executive Board (2013-current) where he currently serves as the Virtus Secretary General.

 Sport is Barry’s first love and he has the scars to prove it.
 As a certified USA Triathlon, USA Cycling and USA Swimming and Youth Nordic Ski coach he has helped numerous athletes achieve their goals, while also competing himself as an elite-level vegan triathlete and cyclist for over 10 years.
 An opportunity to coach founding athlete Syd Lea in an Virtus stage race in Portugal in 2008 was the inspiration behind wanting to open new doors for other US athletes with intellectual impairment to compete at a higher level in sport than previously thought possible.
 Since then Barry has been instrumental in working directly with athletes, strategically with Virtus as its first and only US Member Organization, and with U.S. Paralympics to bring about historic participation of athletes with intellectual impairment in mainstream sport.